Rjpdude/redux-pods/README.md

 **Pod State's expose `observe` to track changes to their state.**

-An state observer can be established at any level of your application.
+A state observer can be established at any level of your application.
 The provided callback will resolve with the state's current and previous value.
 Observers can be used to enact any kind of side effect - however, they **cannot** be used to directly nor indirectly update their own state.

 Consider an API call that needs to be made everytime the game state `score` property changes.